sunfounder/kepler-kit/docs/source/video_course/lesson36.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 36 : Control a Servo With MicroPython
+Lesson 36: Control a Servo With MicroPython
 =============================================================================
 This tutorial covers controlling a servo motor using the Raspberry Pi Pico W: